Piaohao: Rise of the

 The piaohao acquired a vast network of customers throughout China by establishing a widespread network of branch offices to provide their services in more places; furthermore, the piaohao were responsible for inventing various types of draft and creating more pricing remittance fees based on a diverse range of factors.

 The piaohao would oftentimes only hire people from the province of Shanxi, or only from a single county; for example, the Rishengchang only hired people from Pinyao.
 This was because in traditional culture outsiders were frowned upon and many people often only preferred to deal with only direct family or people from the same area as them.

 During the heyday of the piaohao there were a total of 32 independent banks in operation, with over 400 branch offices spread throughout China.
 Some piaohao also had branch offices abroad in the Japanese cities of Tokyo, Kobe, and Yokohama, the cities of Incheon, Korea; Moscow, Russia; Calcutta, British India; or the British colony of Singapore.

 The Beijing branch of the Rishengchang had a large plate (竖匾) above its main entrance with the text Huitong Tianxia (匯通天下, 'Financial exchange all over the world'), for many years.

 In Qing China both the feudal nobility and the government bureaucrats were de facto above the law.
 These classes had the ability to confiscate the wealth of the general population, including Chinese merchants, with impunity.
-Furthermore, because the nobles and government bureaucrats could manipulate the Chinese legal system to their favour, there were no chances for the wronged parties to redress these confiscations.
+Furthermore, because the nobles and government bureaucrats could manipulate the Chinese legal system to their favor, there were no chances for the wronged parties to redress these confiscations.
 As the piaohao grew to become more prominent in the Chinese financial market, they presented a more attractive target for such predation by those in power.
 Consequently, the piaohao, like other Shanxi merchants, sought to ingratiate themselves with important government officials to avoid such a fate.
-In order to gain more favourable relationships with the government of the Qing dynasty, the piaohao would directly finance its expenditures.
+In order to gain more favorable relationships with the government of the Qing dynasty, the piaohao would directly finance its expenditures.
 The piaohao also handled "donations" given to the Qing dynasty that bought honorary titles.
 They also invested in future mandarins by lending them funds for their travels to the capital city of Beijing, where they took the Confucian civil service examinations.

 The Beijing branches of many piaohao would heavily entertain Chinese government officials and feudal nobles.
 This policy would provide returns in several ways to the piaohao, as it not only attracted deposits of wealth from courted Chinese government officials and feudal nobles, but also entire budgets of ministries.
 The ministries often paid no interest in order for the piaohao to stay in the government's good graces.